benhammondmusic/blog/ckmyduuw1078f8ts1bdnr1q34.md

-## Connecting Your Deployed Frontend, Backend and MongoDB Atlas Database
+# Connecting Your Deployed Frontend, Backend and MongoDB Atlas Database

+*This post was written back in the days where Heroku provided free hosting; do not expect any example projects or links to Heroku to work.*

 > Important things to note: you must restart your server anytime you change an environmental variable in your .env file.
 Also, for React apps made with `create-react-app`, you must prepend all of your custom environmental variables with `REACT_APP_`